MIND-Tools/mindoc/src/assemble/resources/README_DOC.txt

 	  --doctitle=<The title file>     Specifies the title that will be used in the overview page.
 	  --verbose                       Verbose output.

+Using the standard --src-path will result in its concatenation to the (<sourcepath>)+ target argument(s).
+The usual mind-compiler options are also available since mindoc is a compiler plugin, however their usage is not recommended.

 Document ADL
 ============